haved-jossain/plant-classification/README.md

 Link to dataset: https://drive.google.com/file/d/1AZUaKRhf4nFLtssEI8A7-i23-faTigtE/view?usp=sharing

-The MATLAB codes can be found in the code folder and some screenshots of the GUI in the screenshots folder.
+The MATLAB codes can be found in the code folder and several screenshots of the GUI in the screenshots folder.